Document name

 3. In an industry under the Act, but there is no confirmation of the employer, or

-2. The disease is partly caused by exposure at work under the Act and the work exposure was combined with:
+2. The occupational disease is partly caused by exposure at work under the Act and the work exposure was combined with:

 1. Exposure at work not covered by the Act.